18

 Owner, Pure Maintenance of Texas

-I started Pure Maintenance of Texas to give Fort Bend County homeowners a better option for indoor air quality treatment, one that actually addresses mold at the microscopic level rather than just treating what's visible on the surface.
+I started Pure Maintenance of Texas to give Fort Bend County homeowners a better option for indoor air quality treatment, one that actually addresses problems at the microscopic level rather than just treating what's visible on the surface.

 Before every treatment, I personally conduct a thorough evaluation of your home.
 You'll work directly with me from the first call through the final air quality verification, not a subcontractor or a franchise technician you've never met.